 The cell has many receptor sites but each has a particular shape that accepts or rejects the messenger.
 Foreign substances such as fats or sugar often take over these receptor sites and block the activity of the hormone.
 Even when endocrine glands are healthy, hormonal activity may not be effective due to this type of communication error.

-The genetic make up of plant and animal cells ensures the possibility of hormonal activity being expressed from within each cell and to neighbouring cells.
+The genetic make up of plant and animal cells ensures the possibility of hormonal activity being expressed from within each cell and to neighboring cells.
 Cellular communication takes place with the aid of hormones and neurotransmitters.
 Hormones of all types circulate around the body and often bear no relationship to their site of manufacture or to the organs they may be present in.
 This is why we find gastrointestinal hormones in the brain, for instance.

 Cancer cells in abnormally acidic areas with a faulty DNA structure (from, for instance, free radical damage by the sun or toxins) can unexpectedly start to make hormones and this in turn may explain how other cells can become cancerous.
 In the human body specialist glands and cells produce a diversity of hormones but they have to be controlled by the pituitary gland which in turn is controlled by the brain which responds to your own mental and emotional state of mind.
 This may serve as an explanation as to how the mind can cause or cure cancer of a hormonal type.
 We can communicate directly with hormones via our thoughts to our brain and they can communicate directly with each cell, tissue and organ of the body.

 Hormones rely on enzymes and specific precursors for their manufacture.
 If there is a lack of a particular hormone the body will respond by making a new supply.
 Communication takes place between the stimulating agents and the hormone producing mechanisms.
 For example, calcium and adenosine monophosphate (cyclic AMP) initiate the making of steroids or (steroidogenesis).
 We know that athletes are disqualified for taking steroids.
 We immediately think of Russian females with hairy chests and huge muscular thighs.
 Anabolic steroids can do that.
 But a steroid is merely a 17 carbon atom arranged in a 4 linked ring.
-The diagram looks like a piece of honeycomb with four cells and is easy to recognise.
+The diagram looks like a piece of honeycomb with four cells and is easy to recognize.
 Carbon, hydrogen or oxygen atoms latch onto these hexagons in different ways, giving rise to a large family of steroids and the original sponsoring substances we call precursors.
 Basically they are all constructed in the same way, with the distinctive four rings.
-Steroid hormones are made in specialised plant and animal cells from certain nutrients and enzymes according to instructions given by other hormones.
+Steroid hormones are made in specialized plant and animal cells from certain nutrients and enzymes according to instructions given by other hormones.
 We consume steroids in foods such as soy beans, sweet potatoes and liquorice.

 This is why we can have certain reactions to certain foods.
 Eating a lot of liquorice will cause one to swell up because liquorice contains the steroid hormone : aldosterone which controls the balance of sodium and potassium in your body and this affects the amount of water you retain or excrete.
 This hormone prepares you for a stressful event such as running through the desert whilst you flee for your life so it retains water for the journey by shutting off the diuretic hormone and activating the antidiuretic hormone.